Makimachi Misao: Reception

 Watsuki stated that he received negative feedback letters regarding Misao and received some positive feedback letters "in response."
-Capsule Monters stated that since Shin Kyoto Arc is written from her point of view, many of Kenshin's allies do not get too much screentime in comparison.
-Nevertheless, the critic praised the work of Meg Bauman as Misao's actress.
-Mania.com noted her Misao "provides a lot of comedic relief when it's needed, though her obsession with Aoshi borderlines on scary".
+Capsule Monsters Nevertheless, the critic praised the work of Meg Bauman as Misao's actress.
+Mania.com noted her Misao "provides a lot of comedic relief when it's needed, though her obsession with Aoshi borderlines on scary."
 Nevertheless, Mania enjoyed how the plot changes when she allies with Kenshin.
-Similarly, Misao's portrayal in the live action was portrayed for balancing a dark narrative with her optimism.
+Similarly, Misao's portrayal in the live-action was portrayed for balancing a dark narrative with her optimism.
 Nevertheless, the writer found that Misao's journey to find Shinomori might give her a grim fate as result of what happened to her friends.
 Kotaku claimed that despite the liveactions have a large cast, Misao and her allies from the Oniwabanshu are well developed.
 EfilmCritic felt that Misao's dynamic with Kenshin was a departure from the series' status quo of Kenshin being affiliated with the Kamiya Kasshin Ryu Dojo but still felt all characters were properly addressed.
 Decider praised the focus on Misao and Saito as the play a major role in Rurouni Kenshin: The Final.